Artificial

 world.
 And our thirst for knowledge seeks

-explanations for death and the unknowable,
+explanations for death and the unknowable, so

-invent God.
+we invent God.

 Nothing new above.
 But it is interesting to